Discover Homestay in Ealing

 The area is about 8 miles west of central London and sits north of the River Thames.
 Sitting within the wider Borough of Ealing, the district itself is found just south of Wembley.
 It is west of Acton, north of Brentford and east of Brent Valley.
 Whilst largely residential, there are some green spaces in Ealing.
 These include the Common, Walpole Park, Pitshanger Park, Cleveland Park and Montpelier Park.

-What’s the typical accommodation type in Ealing?
+What’s the typical Homestay accommodation in Ealing?

 Ealing’s nickname as the ‘Queen of Suburbs’ is partly earned because of its detached Victorian and Edwardian homes.
 These are unusual for a neighbourhood so close to the city.
 There’s a mix of properties within the area, however.
 The larger detached properties in some cases house up to 6 or 7 bedrooms, but there are also smaller mock Tudor townhouses and the more typical and modest Victorian terraced houses that you see all over London.
 The area is home to all types and sizes of homes, which makes it such an attractive suburb for people to live in.